Defensive democracy: Methods

+The frequency and extent of use of defensive democratic methods varies from country to country.
+The United States, for example, is considered a country that uses defensive democratic tactics frequently, especially after the September 11 attacks and the 2021 storming of the United States Capitol.

 As a rule, democratic countries try to not use the methods of defensive democracy too hastily or too severely, and seek alternative courses of action as much as possible, such as public information campaigns and condemnation of anti-democratic activates by respected public figures.
+Political bias in nomination rules or political party bans can contribute to political repression.

-However, there are situations where a state might recourse to defensive democratic methods (usually carried out by the court system or other state authorities).
+However, there are situations where a state might recourse to defensive democratic methods (usually carried out by the court system or other authorities).

-The frequency and extent of use of defensive democratic methods varies from country to country.
-The United States, for example, is considered a country that uses defensive democratic tactics frequently, especially after the September 11 attacks and the 2021 storming of the United States Capitol, while Italy is considered a country which engages in defensive democratic courses of action sparsely.

 Examples

 Europe

 Ten countries in Europe have outlawed Holocaust denial: France (Loi Gayssot), Belgium (Belgian Holocaust denial law), Switzerland (article 261bis of the Penal Code), Germany (§ 130 (3) of the penal code), Austria (article 3h Verbotsgesetz 1947), Romania, Slovakia, the Czech Republic (§ 405 of the Criminal Code), Lithuania, and Poland (article 55 of the law creating the Institute of National Remembrance 1998).